mischa-s/wiha/src/pages/frozen/index.md

 ---
-templateKey: play-page
+templateKey: frozen-page
-title: Overview
+title: Frozen Fours
-intro:
+details:
   description: >-
     There are lots of opportunities to play hockey: